 Jasmine Moran Children’s Museum

 You have to check this out if you’re traveling with kids!
 This children’s museum is like no other.
 It’s very “future job” driven, so they have so much fun!
 They can work on cars, and play with the magnet boards.
 Super fun day!
 But seriously be prepared for tears when you leave!
 The Jasmine Moran Children’s Museum has 42,000 square feet of indoor exhibit space and a large outdoor play area, complete with miniature houses and a riding train, the SuperSONIC Express.
 The museum offers children an opportunity to explore the world of work through many of our career-based exhibits.
-Young visitors can be a judge, doctor, artist, news anchor, meteorologist, actor/actress, pilot, EMT, firefighter, and much more.
+Young visitors can be a judge, doctors, artists, news anchors, meteorologists, actors/actresses, pilots, EMTs, firefighters, and much more.
 We even have a 13,500-gallon aquarium filled with Oklahoma aquatic life.
-Our 12,000 square foot Castle Maze provides exploratory experiences for those who like a physical challenge.
+The 12,000-square-foot Castle Maze provides exploratory experiences for those who like a physical challenge.
 Those who just like to look can observe from the elevated deck.
 All exhibits and experiences are “Hands-On”!
 It’s $10 for adults, kids under 2 are free.
 And if you’re active/retired military, they offer half price!
 Check out their website here!

 Cloverleaf Store – Ardmore